This class is completed entirely at Home

 - Once you complete the orientation, you have started your class and assignments will be due from that point.

-- Students will have daily assignments due each week.
+- Students will have assignments due each week.

-- You will take your final practical exam at our Training Center.
+- You will take your final practical and written exams at our Training Center.
 You will return the box of supplies with you at that time.

 Skill Labs are completed remotely with our staff

 A skill lab box will be sent to the student that will contain all the needed equipment for learning labs remotely, after orientation but before your first skill.
-Skill Labs require a minimum of 28 hours of instruction, with 8 hours per week.
+Skill Labs require a minimum of 24 hours of instruction, with 4 hours per week.
+Labs will begin in week 3 of your course.
 Labs are in 4 hour blocks and students may not complete more than 4 hours per day.

 ** Course costs include shipping and handling of all equipment being sent to the student.